XTLS/Xray-docs-next/docs/en/index.md

       link: /en/about/sponsor.md

 features:
+  - title: Original protocols
+    icon: 🧬
+    details: Original protocols such as VLESS, XTLS, Mux.Cool, XUDP, XHTTP, and REALITY cover proxying, flow control, multiplexing, transport, and security.
+  - title: Powerful routing
+    icon: 🔀
+    details: A flexible routing and DNS system supports fine-grained traffic scheduling by domain, IP, port, protocol, process, user, and more for both forward-proxy splitting and reverse-proxy networking.
-  - title: High-speed protocol
+  - title: Traffic camouflage
-    icon: 🚀
+    icon: 🎭
-    details: Original VLESS and XTLS protocols, free from redundant encryption, release CPU power
+    details: VLESS fallback, REALITY, XTLS flow control, FinalMask, and related approaches reduce traffic fingerprints and improve resistance to detection at multiple layers.
   - title: Free combination
     icon: 🧩
-    details: Perfect fallback mechanism, effectively prevent active detection, multi-service sharing ports
+    details: Proxy protocols, flow-control modes, transport layers, and the routing system can be freely combined to fit different scenarios.
-  - title: Ultra-low occupancy
+  - title: Ultra-low overhead
     icon: 🌱
-    details: OpenWRT RaspberryPi and other simplified devices can be used
-  - title: Powerful routing
-    icon: ⚙️
-    details: Highly customizable routing system to meet various usage requirements and fully exploit network performance
-  - title: Full compatibility
-    icon: 🤝
-    details: Fully compatible with v2ray-core configuration files and API calls
+    details: VLESS removes redundant encryption, and Splice cuts forwarding overhead, making OpenWRT, Raspberry Pi, and other lightweight devices practical targets.
-  - title: Affinity
+  - title: Community-driven
     icon: 💖
-    details: Active community discussions and contributions, MPL 2.0 open source license
+    details: Active community discussion and contributions under the MPL 2.0 open-source license.
 ---

 ## XTLS?
 Xray?
 V2Ray?

-**XTLS are brilliant ideas for TLS we study, while Xray is the best practice we maintain.**
+> **XTLS are brilliant ideas for TLS we study, while Xray is the best practice we maintain.**

-- Xray-core is a superset of v2ray-core, with better overall performance and enhancements such as XTLS, and it's~~completely~~compatible with v2ray-core functionality and configuration.
+- Xray-core originally branched from v2ray-core, but it has evolved independently for a long time and should no longer be treated as a fully compatible drop-in replacement.
   - Only one executable file, including ctl functionality, run is the default command
-  - Configuration is~~completely~~compatible, environment variables and API calls need to be changed to start with XRAY\_
+  - Some configuration structures and usage patterns still resemble v2ray-core, but environment variables, API prefixes, and many features are already different
   - Exposed raw protocol's ReadV on all platforms
-  - Provides complete VLESS & Trojan XTLS support, both with ReadV
+  - Provides complete support for VLESS, XTLS Vision, and REALITY
-  - Provides multiple XTLS flow control modes, unrivaled performance!
+  - Provides multiple XTLS flow-control modes and can deliver extremely high performance with Splice in suitable scenarios

-> "Configuration compatible, overall better"

 ### Who are we?